bradley-gersh/chordkit/README.md

 ## Dependencies

-This package runs on Python 3 and requires music21.
+This package runs on Python 3 and requires NumPy, Pandas, and Matplotlib to be installed.

-## Installation

 ## Usage

-In a directory with access to the package, run Python.
-Import the package:
+In a directory with access to the `chordkit` package, run Python and import the package:

 ```python
 import chordkit as ck